 Grants and loans often have a lengthy application process.
 And, there may be restrictions on how you use the money.
-But, a small business credit card can be used whenever you need it and for almost any type of business purchase.
+A small business credit card can be used whenever you need it and for almost any type of business purchase.

-But, credits cards are a double-edged sword – agility on one side and high-interest rates on the other.
+Credit cards are a double-edged sword – agility on one side and high-interest rates on the other.
 (Always negotiate the lowest interest rate you can.
-And, take the time to shop around.
+And take the time to shop around.
 It’s worth it.)

 Luckily, it’s relatively easy to get a small business credit card.
 But, your credit history will determine the kind of interest rate for which you qualify.